Why did the Office issue this rule?

 Please view the video tutorial entitled “Managing an Account,” available at http://www.copyright.gov/dmca-directory/help.html, which provides step-by-step instructions.
 Please note that terminating a registration account will also terminate all service provider designations managed through the account.
 This will leave such service providers without active designations in the Office’s directory unless new designations are made through a different account.

-The new fee is $6 per designation, amendment, or resubmission.
+The current fee is $6 per designation, amendment, or resubmission.
 There is no separate fee to renew per se because each time you amend or resubmit, and pay the $6 fee to do so, you are fulfilling the renewal requirement.
 There is no longer an additional fee for alternate names.

 A service provider is required to supply its full legal name, physical street address (not a post office box), any alternate names used by the service provider, and the name, organization, physical mail address (street address or post office box), telephone number, and email address of its designated agent.

 Alternate names are all names that the public would be likely to use to search for the service provider’s designated agent in the Copyright Office’s online directory of designated agents, including all names under which the service provider is doing business, website names and addresses (i.e., URLs), software application names, and other commonly used names.
 Separate legal entities are not considered alternate names.
+For website addresses, the Office considers providing the top level domain (e.g., copyright.gov) sufficient to comply with Office regulations.
+It is not necessary to list all subdomains (e.g., copyright.gov/dmca-directory, dmca.copyright.gov) operated by the same service provider.

 The first name, last name, telephone number, and email address of a representative of the service provider who will serve as the primary point of contact for communications with the Office, and a telephone number and email address for the service provider.
 Information for a secondary point of contact may be provided as well.
 While optional, the Copyright Office strongly recommends providing information for a secondary contact as a backup to best ensure that important communications from the Office reach the appropriate person.
 The primary and secondary contacts are attached to the registration account, as opposed to the service provider’s designation.
 This means that these individuals are the primary and secondary contacts for all service providers managed by a single account.
 This is in contrast to the service provider and designated agent contact information which is specific to each service provider and which may be different from the primary and secondary contacts’ information.